Kerrialn/ci-gen/README.md

 This project is currently in the prototyping stage.
 If downloaded may not output expected result.

-#### Compatibility
+#### CI Services Compatibility

-- Supported languages
-    - PHP
-- CI Platforms
 - Travis CI
+- Github Actions
 - Circle CI
 - Gitlab CI
+- Bitbucket CI

 Run command `bin/CIConfigGen.php craft:generate`